cooper/evented-object/README.md

 ### $eo->delete_listener($other_eo)

-Removes an evented object listener of this evented object.
-See the "object listeners" section for more information on this feature.
+Removes a listener of this evented object.
+See the "listener objects" section for more information on this feature.

 ```perl